jaysiee/blog/content/posts/initial-post.md

       ingress.kubernetes.io/custom-request-headers: l5d-dst-override:traefik-dashboard.default.svc.cluster.local:80

-Now we can access our applications by querying the public IP address of the load balancer with a valid [Host][header-host] header set (e.g. via `curl`).
-We need to add DNS configuration for our applications as we do not want to access the load balancer via the public IP address.
-That is why we will use ExternalDNS to automatically create DNS entries pointing to our load balancer.
-This will be explained in the next section.
+Now we could access our applications by navigating to the public IP address of the load balancer with a valid [Host][header-host] header (e.g. via `curl`).
+Obviously, this is not where we stop.
+We need to add DNS configuration for applications in our cluster to automatically create DNS entries pointing to our load balancer.
+For this purpose we will use ExternalDNS which will be explained in the next section.

 ### Installing ExternalDNS

 > This section describes the purpose of the following files: `helm_externaldns.tf`

 We now have a public IP address pointing to our Kubernetes cluster.
 We just need to configure our DNS entries to point to that IP address and we're ready to go.
 This is where [ExternalDNS][tool-externaldns] comes into play.
-This tool retrieves a list of resources in our cluster (e.g. `Services` and `Ingresses`) and configures external DNS providers with the desired DNS entries.
+This tool retrieves a list of resources in our cluster (e.g. `Service` and `Ingress` objects) and configures external DNS providers with the desired DNS entries.

-> **Note**: The ExternalDNS provider for DigitalOcean is listed as "alpha" but it performed without any problems in our trials.
+> **Note**: The ExternalDNS provider for DigitalOcean is listed as "alpha" but it performed without any problems in our tests.

 We will use the [ExternalDNS Helm chart][helm-externaldns] to install the application in our cluster: